-There is no specific cure for Ehlers-Danlos syndrome.
+There is no specific cure for EDS.
 Individual problems and symptoms are evaluated and cared for appropriately.
 Physical therapy or evaluation by a doctor specializing in rehabilitation medicine is often needed.

 People with EDS generally have a normal life span.
 Intelligence is normal.

-Those with the rare vascular type of EDS are at greater risk of rupture of a major organ or blood vessel.
-These people have a high risk of sudden death.
+Those with the rare vascular type of EDS are at greater risk for rupture of a major organ or blood vessel.
+These people have a high risk for sudden death.

 Possible complications of EDS include:

-Call for an appointment with your provider if you have a family history of Ehlers-Danlos syndrome and you are concerned about your risk or are planning to start a family.
+Call for an appointment with your provider if you have a family history of EDS and you are concerned about your risk or are planning to start a family.

 Call for an appointment with your provider if you or your child has symptoms of EDS.

-Genetic counseling is recommended for prospective parents with a family history of Ehlers-Danlos syndrome.
+Genetic counseling is recommended for prospective parents with a family history of EDS.
 Those planning to start a family should be aware of the type of EDS they have and its mode of how it is passed down to children.
 This can be determined through testing and evaluations suggested by your provider or genetic counselor.